canonical/mir/doc/sphinx/explanation/mir-graphics-support.md

 --|--
 Etnaviv - Full open-source stack, using standard KMS/dma-buf/gbm interfaces.
 Reverse-engineered.|Vivante - proprietary driver.
 Same comments as etnaviv on i.MX6 apply, but the GPU is newer and the driver support is likewise newer; there may be more missing features/bugs than i.MX6 support.|same comments as i.MX6. <br/>_It’s likely that a Mir vivante platform would work on both i.MX6 and i.MX8; likewise, there is apparently Weston support (again, in the form of out-of-tree patches)_
-Looks like there might not be open-source video decode support (cf: https://community.nxp.com/thread/489829#comment-1160206).
+Looks like there might not be open-source video decode support (https://community.nxp.com/t5/i-MX-Processors/i-MX8-Linux-video-decode-support/m-p/796955/highlight/true#M123321).
 Unknown whether we could interface the IMX bits with the etnaviv DRM bits.|Proprietary video decode solution.

 ## Driver requirements